 How to remove coffee stains

-Fresh stains are much easier to remove than old ones, so act immediately when a spill occurs.
+Fresh stains are much easier to remove than old ones, so as you do when removing red wine stains, act immediately when a spill occurs.
 But whether it’s fresh or it’s been hanging around, this is how to remove coffee stains around the home as well as from clothes.

 How to remove coffee stains from upholstery

-If coffee has been spilled on the couch or an armchair, cleanup could be really easy as these pieces of furniture are often treated with a stain guard when you purchase them.
-If that’s the case with your furniture, when coffee is spilled soak up the liquid with paper towel.
+If coffee has been spilled so that you need to clean a couch or clean upholstery of an armchair, removal could be really easy as these pieces of furniture are often treated with a stain guard when you purchase them.
+If that’s the case with your furniture, when coffee is spilled, soak up the liquid with paper towel.
 ‘Blot gently towards the center of the stain,’ advises Alicia Sokolowski, president and co-CEO of AspenClean.
 ‘Do not scrub.’

 After that, use a cup of cold water to flush the stain, she advises, before blotting again.